Typical Secured Search

 :allowed

-Since none of John Smith security identities is marked as allowed to access
+Since none of John Smith’s security identities are marked as allowed to access

 MyCompany_Financial_Report_2016-2017_Draft_with_CEO_Comments.pdf

-this item isn’t returned in his search results (see Unspecified Security Identities).
+, this item isn’t returned in his search results.
+His security identities are unspecified.
 To be allowed to access the item, John Smith would need to be added to an allowed group, such asfinance_department@mycompany.com

 , added by the item owner to the list of allowed security identities. -